AUTOMATIC1111/stable-diffusion-webui/README.md

 I plan to continue maintaining and updating this as long as I am using it.
 Which will be until a more functional drawing studio plugin comes into existence.
 Or until I get frustrated enough with AUTOMATIC1111's codebase (can't be helped; it Gradio's fault actually the API is so messed up) to reinvent the wheel and create my own.

+The main benefits of this fork are:

+- Reimagined UI with better workflow
+- Continuous updates
+- Much more shoe polish & battle testing (by me)

 ## Installation

 Mostly the same as <https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki>.
 However, to increase clarity, I appended `.template` to `webui-user.bat` and `webui.sh`.
 Copy, rename and fill in their values before proceeding per normal.